monome/dust/docs/jah/hello_ack/index.md

 ## Grid Support

-Hello Ack is based on varibright grids and utilizes 8 columns and 8 rows
+Hello Ack is based on varibright grid use.

 ## Options

 Options are available in the MENU > PARAMETERS list.

-Script options:

-The script also exposes ack engine parameters for each channel.
+The script exposes [../ack](ack engine parameters) for each channel.